BABrandes/Observables/docs/README.md

 ## ⚠️ Important Notes

 1. **Transitive Binding**: Remember that binding is transitive - if A↔B and B↔C, then A↔C
-2. **No Granular Control**: You cannot selectively disconnect specific pairs within a merged group
+2. **No Granular Control**: You cannot selectively detach specific pairs within a merged group
 3. **Available Options Don't Merge**: The system only synchronizes selected values, not available options
 4. **Hook Group Management**: The system automatically manages hook groups - don't try to manipulate them directly
-5. **Disconnection Isolation**: When you disconnect a hook, it becomes completely isolated
+5. **Disconnection Isolation**: When you detach a hook, it becomes completely isolated

 ## 🔧 Getting Help